-Table 11 shows the breakdown of post-consumer paint collected that was reused, recycled, recovered for energy or disposed of in an engineered landfill.
-Each amount is shown in litres and as a percentage.
+Table 11 shows the breakdown of post-consumer paint and empty containers collected that were reused, recycled, recovered for energy or disposed of in an engineered landfill.
+For post-consumer paint each amount is shown in litres and as a percentage and for empty containers each amount is shown in tonnes and as a percentage.